inspire-1a03/intersession-2020-SaribK/docs/index.md

 - Summarize your experience in this module.
 What you learned, what you liked, what you found challenging.
 - Reflect upon your learning and its relevance in your life.
 -->

+In this module, we learned to create websites using Github Pages and design circuits with an Arduino and some actuators and sensors.
+I enjoyed making my Arduino build-off project because it is something that can be applied to the outside world.
+Alarms are found in many households, and the thought of making one is very overwhelming, but the fact that it only took a few small sensors, a light and a buzzer, is amazing.
+In a matter of days, I was able to build a circuit that could, with a few upgrades, actually be used in a house.
+However, there were some challenges in making this circuit.
+The major challenge was that the photoresistor's reading was being disrupted because of the bright light coming from the LED.
+Due to this, the alarm would only activate at very close proximity.
+I fixed this by placing the photoresistor as far as possible, which increasing the range exponentially.
+Another challenge was getting the button to toggle.
+If I held down on the button, it would keep switching between on and off very fast.
+So to solve this, I added a delay which only allowed the button to toggle every half a second.
+This meant that after pressing the button once or even holding it, it would take half a second to switch back.
+I also enjoyed making the product pitch.
+Editing this video, and putting my creative skills to the test was very amusing, and because of this assignment, I have unlocked a new passion for creating videos.
+After completing this module, I can now say that I know both sides of a computer, hardware and software.
+I believe these skills are going to become useful in the future, whether it be making a website on Github, or creating a circuit I could use in my daily life, such as an alarm clock.